Navid200/xDrip/docs/Nightscout/HerokuGone.md

 ![](./images/Atlas_dbAccess.png)
 In the left pane, click on Database Access.

 You will be taken to the Database Access page.
+Take nore of the user name enclosed in orange in the following image.
+You will need it later.
 ![](./images/Atlas_dbAccess2.png)
 On the right, click on "Edit".